tyrchen/calcapp/README.md

 data-calc
 =========

 This project is useless.
-Just to test the calc performance on python with big data.
+Just to test the calc performance on golang with big data.